List of 120 mm Italian naval guns: 50-calibre OTO 1931

-These horizontal sliding breech block guns in common-cradle twin mountings with maximum elevation of 33° were the main armament of Maestrale-class destroyers.
+These horizontal sliding breech block guns in common-cradle twin mountings with maximum elevation of 33° were the main armament of s.

 50-calibre OTO 1933

 These horizontal sliding breech block guns in 34-tonne common-cradle twin turrets with maximum elevation of 42° formed the secondary battery of the rebuilt Conte di Cavour-class battleships.

 15-calibre OTO 1933 and 1934

-These were star shell howitzers installed aboard Zara-class cruisers and Maestrale, Oriani and Soldati-class destroyers.
+These were star shell howitzers installed aboard s and Maestrale, and s.
 The guns elevated to 50° to fire a 19.8 kg shell at 400 m/s to an effective range of 4 km.

 50-calibre OTO 1936

 These horizontal sliding breech block guns in common-cradle twin mountings weighing 22.8 tonnes with maximum elevation of 35° were the main armament of Oriani-class destroyers.

 50-calibre Ansaldo 1936

 These horizontal sliding breech block guns in common-cradle twin mountings weighing 21.6 tonnes with maximum elevation of 40° were the main armament of some Soldati-class destroyers.